Play this article via Text To Speech

 DP – Detail page

-The listing page where an ASIN is sold on Amazon.com.
-It is also referred to as a Product Detail Page and may contain a single ASIN or a parent ASIN with variations, such as child ASINs.
+DP is the listing page where an ASIN is sold on Amazon.com.
+It’s also known as Product Detail Page and may contain a single ASIN or a parent ASIN with variations, such as child ASINs.
 This displays important info such as price, title, bullets, description, customer reviews, etc.

 DPMO – Defects Per Million Opportunities